People and asthma

 34% of people report that asthma interferes with their daily living, and 21.8% of people aged 15-25 required time off work, school or study due to their asthma.

+There were 441 deaths due to asthma in 2017.
 Asthma mortality rates are higher for people living in remote or lower socioeconomic areas, and for Indigenous Australians.
-From 2010-2014, the mortality rate for asthma among Indigenous Australians was 1.6 times that of non-Indigenous Australians.

 For more detailed information and asthma statistics click here.